Skip to content

 Kanō Jigorō (Judo)

-Who was Kano Jigorō?
+Who was Kanō Jigorō?

-Kanō Jigorō was a Japanese educator and athlete who devoted his life to the development and promotion of judo.
-Born on December 10, 1860 in Japan, he became a prominent figure in the martial arts world.
-His passion for physical education and his desire to create a martial art focused on self-improvement and personal development led him to found Judo.
+Kanō Jigorō (嘉納治五郎, December 10, 1860 – May 4, 1938) was a Japanese educator, athlete, and the founder of judo.
+Born in Mikage, Hyogo, Japan, Kanō was a prominent figure in the world of martial arts.
+His passion for physical education and his desire to create a martial art focused on self-improvement and personal development led him to found judo.

 What is Judo?